opensafely/documentation/docs/type-one-opt-outs.md

 At the point where ehrQL needs to fetch the data, it is told (by the system described above) whether it should include data from opted-out patients or not.

 Every ehrQL query contains a "population definition" which specifies exactly which criteria a patient must meet to be included in the result e.g. "patients between the ages of 18 and 65 who have not recently changed GP practice".
-Unless a project is named in the project permissions file, ehrQL will automatically add an extra condition to this population definition: the patient's pseudonymous ID number must not appear in the list of ID numbers with a registered type 1 opt-out.
+Unless a project is named in the project permissions file, ehrQL will automatically add an extra condition to this population definition: the patient's pseudonymous ID number must appear in the list of allowed ID numbers.

 This list is provided by the system suppliers and stored in the secure database along with the rest of the patient data.
+It contains all patients known to the system supplier with two classes of patient _removed_:

+ * patients which are known to have registered a type 1 opt-out; and
+ * patients which _might_ have registered a type 1 opt-out elsewhere, which would not be recorded by the system supplier.

+That is, the list contains just those patients which the system supplier can be confident have _not_ registered a type 1 opt-out.
-It consists of a single bespoke type 1 opt-out table, with a single list of pseudonymous IDs and no other information.
+It consists of a single bespoke table, with a single list of pseudonymous IDs and no other information.

-Again, the [code which enforces this](https://github.com/opensafely-core/ehrql/blob/8494b943be0d73d02413ad41272a612a5fddbff3/ehrql/backends/tpp.py#L75-L100) is publicly available on Github.
+Again, the [code which enforces this](https://github.com/opensafely-core/ehrql/blob/f5b0d5f56b53039062cf1f95ea76dda584f485de/ehrql/backends/tpp.py#L97-L136) is publicly available on Github.

 ### Data access which does _not_ go via ehrQL